Toyota Vitz: Japan

 The third generation Vitz was launched on 22 December 2010 in Yokohama, Japan.
 Aerodynamic drag has been reduced with a coefficient drag value of 0.285.
+Like previous generations, the Vitz remains an exclusive vehicle at Netz dealerships.

 This generation introduces a new 1.3-litre 4-cylinder engine which is as economical as the 1.0-litre engine, according to Toyota Japan.
 New features include a single windscreen wiper and an engine start-stop system with a claimed 26.5 km/L for the Japanese streets.
-The Vitz came with "Toyota Safety Sense C" package including features Lane Departure Alert, Automatic High Beam and Pre-crash safety system.
+The facelift Vitz came with "Toyota Safety Sense C" package including features Lane Departure Alert, Automatic High Beam and Pre-crash safety system.
 Pre-crash safety system alarm will work when vehicle is between 15km/h to 140km/h, whereas automatic brakes will apply when vehicle is between 10km/h to 80km/h.
 The XP130 model comes with up to nine airbags: driver and front passenger airbags, front-seat mounted side airbags, a knee airbag for the driver, first and second row side-curtain airbags and two front seat cushion airbags.

 The Vitz was offered in F, U, Jewela and RS model grades.
 The engines available range from 1.0- to 1.5-litres.
 The 1.5-litre RS model has a CVT transmission for the automatic, sporty front fascia and taillamps.
 Just like the previous generation, 2WD and 4WD drivetrains are available in Japan.
 The different engine size choices give Japanese drivers an option as to which annual road tax obligation they wish to pay, and larger engines are installed in vehicles with higher levels of optional equipment.
-On 6 September 2011, new RS G's sport trim based from the regular RS was launched.
+On 6 September 2011, new RS G's sport trim based on the regular RS was launched.
 This model has new aero bodykit, tuned suspensions, lightweight 17-inch aluminium wheels and high performance tires.

 The Vitz received its facelift on 21 April 2014.
 The F, U and Jewela models received the updated front fascia that was only marketed in Japan, while the RS model shares the front fascia with the facelifted Yaris in export markets, but with different headlamps and tail lamps (also marketed as the Yaris ZR in Australia).
 The RS model was discontinued and replaced by the Sporty package variant of the U model with the second facelift in January 2017.
 The GR Sport and GR variant of the Vitz was introduced on 19 September 2017, as part of the Gazoo Racing series lineup, replacing both RS and RS G's trims.

 In Japan, a sharp drop in sales from a height of 160,000 a year to 87,000 prompted Toyota to rebrand the Vitz as Yaris in order to expand its middle-aged customer base.